andyjakubowski/kingly-site/src/v1/tutorials/real-world-profile.md

 If the (authenticated) user navigating to the route is the same as the user whose profile must be displayed, that user may edit his profile settings.
 Otherwise, the navigating user may follow the user whose profile page is displayed.
 In both cases, the navigating user may view and like/unlike any displayed articles, just like in the *Home* route.

-The user needs not be authenticated to access the *User profile* route and its functionalities.
-The user however needs to authenticate himself to like/unlike an article, or follow a user profile.
-When attempting to do so, the user will be redirected to the *Sign up* page.
+The user does not need to be authenticated to access the *User profile* route and its functionalities.
+The user however needs to authenticate himself to like/unlike an article or follow a user profile.
+When attempting to do so, the user will be redirected to the *Sign-up* page.

 ## UI
 We already have identified the screens in the *Specifications* section.
 Ler's remind them here: